paulocts/themosia2026-cg-interfaces/hands_on/01_build_slabs/README.md

 -top N4dq -qtop +0.5
 ```

-This creates a **partially charged surface**, sufficient to induce electrostatic ordering of the ionic liquid without assuming full protonation.
+This creates a **partially charged surface**, , sufficient to induce electrostatic ordering of the ionic liquid without assuming full protonation.
+Here, the "q" label is part of the Martini 3 model definition and modifies the bead interactions accordingly, rather than serving as a purely descriptive tag.

 ---